semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

 Explanations of the examples above,

-* in the first example, {:5d} takes an integer argument and assigns a minimum width of 5.
+* In the first example, {:5d} takes an integer argument and assigns a minimum width of 5.
 Since no alignment is specified, it is aligned to the right.
 * In the second example, you can see the width (2) is less than the number (1234), so it doesn't take any space to the left but also doesn't truncate the number.
 * Unlike integers, floats has both integer and decimal parts.
 And, the minimum width defined to the number is for both parts as a whole including ".".
 * In the third statement, {:8.3f} truncates the decimal part into 3 places rounding off the last 2 digits.
 And, the number, now 12.235, takes a width of 8 as a whole leaving 2 places to the left.